M1941 Johnson rifle: Design

-A widely-held belief among US soldiers (when surveyed in 1952, 27% of soldiers held this opinion) was that the M1 Garand's distinctive clip ejection sound, the well-known "M1 ping", presented a danger when fighting an enemy force, as the sound could signal that the soldier's M1 rifle was empty.
+A widely held belief among US soldiers (when surveyed in 1952, 27% of soldiers held this opinion) was that the M1 Garand's distinctive clip ejection sound, the well-known "M1 ping", presented a danger when fighting an enemy force, as the sound could signal that the soldier's M1 rifle was empty.
 Regardless of any anecdotal beliefs, and despite the popularity of the story, there are no verified cases of an enemy using the "M1 ping" sound to their advantage up through the Korean War.

 Despite the several advantages the Johnson Rifle design had over the M1 Garand rifle, the existing disadvantages were too great to change US rifle production from the M1 Garand.
-The Johnson's short recoil reciprocating barrel mechanism resulted in excessive vertical shot dispersion that was never fully cured during its production life and was prone to malfunction when a bayonet was attached to the reciprocating barrel (short recoil weapons require specific barrel weights to cycle correctly).
+The Johnson's short recoil reciprocating barrel mechanism resulted in excessive vertical shot dispersion that was never fully cured during its production life.
+It was also prone to malfunction when a bayonet was attached to the reciprocating barrel (short recoil weapons require specific barrel weights to cycle correctly).
 Additionally, the complex movements of the barrel required for proper operation would be subject to unacceptable stress upon a bayonet thrust into a target.
 The Johnson also employed a number of small parts that were easily lost during field stripping.
 Partially because of lack of development, the M1941 was less rugged and reliable than the M1, though this was a matter of personal preference and was not universally opined among those that had used both weapons in combat.

 As was Johnson's practice, he gave all of his weapons a "pet" nickname.
 Johnson christened his semi-automatic rifle Betsy and the Light Machine Gun Emma.

 Melvin Johnson continued to develop small arms.
 He worked with ArmaLite and Colt's Manufacturing Company as an advocate for the AR-15.
-The AR-15 used a similar bolt design to the M1941 Johnson.
+The AR-15 used a bolt design similar to the M1941 Johnson, though the AR-15 employs a "direct impingement" gas operated action.
+This design eliminates the operating rod (used in such arms as the M1 Garand, M14, and AK47), making the rifle lighter and reliable.